BryanEAtherton/Install-SSMS/README.md

 </p>

 <p>
- 3. Select Install then Restart and allow the VM to restart.
-You will need to Log back into the VM when complete.
+ 3. Select Install, then Restart and allow the VM to restart.
+You will need to RDP back into the VM when complete.
 </p>
 <p>
 <img src="https://i.imgur.com/5kMc5bx.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>